8go/matrix-eno-bot/README.md

 - To build the Docker image (~500mb): `docker build -t matrix-eno-bot --rm .`
 - To run the container: `docker run --rm -ti matrix-eno-bot bash`

-Thanks to @apiraino for this contribution!
+Thanks and :clap: to @apiraino for this contribution!

 ## Usage